xuyx0523/kickstart-angular-1/paks/exp-js/README.md

 ## Example

-The `debug` collection will be selected if the package.json `pak.mode` is set to debug.
+The `debug` collection will be selected if the pak.json `profile` is set to debug.
 Similarly for the `release` collection.

 ```
 debug: {